I hail from the midwest (and have the cheese drawer and inherited strong work ethic to prove it).

 Denver brings us to the birth of PoppyLead as you know it!

-Learned some valuable lessons about sharing bites of Arby's roast beef sandwich with a dog while also sharing a teeny amount of U-haul airspace with her.
+Learned some valuable lessons about sharing bites of Arby's roast beef sandwich with a dog while also sharing a teeny amount of U-haul airspace.

 The move to Denver coincided with a re-emergence of my entrepreneurial confidence.
 Only this time, I did it differently.
 I networked and met people.
 I practiced introducing myself as a business owner.
 I started to believe I was an entrepreneur.